LajosPolya/aws-cdk-templates/deploy-vpc-to-vpc-transit-gateway/README.md

 Login to the AWS Console and find the EC2 instance within VPC A and connect to it via EC2 Instance Connect (click the connect button on the EC2 instance's page).

-1. Verify the EC2 instance with VPC A has access to the EC2 instance within VPC B via private IP
+1. Verify the EC2 instance within VPC A has access to the EC2 instance within VPC B via private IP

 `ping <privateInstancePrivateIp>`